nicoleman0/security.github.io/index.md

 I graduated from Bard College with a Bachelor's of Art degree, in May 2024.

-My background is in technology as well as the humanities, which makes me strong at both analysis and writing reports.
+My background is in technology as well as the humanities, which makes me strong at both analysis and documentation.

 I am a hardworking, adaptable, and enthusiastic individual seeking opportunities in cybersecurity.